hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 in the 60s, with its tradition of highbrow silliness and elaborate technical pranks.
 Although associated with programming, hacker spirit can be viewed as a broader ethos about play, understanding and creativity.
-In the words of open-source guru Richard Stallman,
+In the words of open-source gnuru Richard Stallman,

 <span style="padding-left: 20px; display:block">
 What [hackers] had in common was a love of excellence and